 The Durham food scene covers every time and place and I’m very happy to live in a city with so many culinary options.
-Whether you’re spending just 24 hours in Durham or a first-time visitor, you’ll come away impressed with Durham and consider it a wonderful eating destination.
+Whether you’re spending just a weekend in Durham or a first-time visitor, you’ll come away impressed with Durham and consider it a wonderful eating destination.
 With so many friggin awesome choices, I know it’s overwhelming and that’s why I wanted to share some of my favorites with you.
-My belly is starting to growl just thinking about this task, so let’s make our way through the Durham food scene and leave as few stones unturned.
+My belly is starting to growl just thinking about this task, so let’s make our way through the Durham food scene and leave very few stones unturned.

 How to eat through the Durham Food Scene